Ashwin987/Insurance-Data-Project/README.md

 # Insurance-Data-Project
-Describes the major locations in which insurance should target customers for life insurance policies
+Describes the major locations in which insurance should target customers for life insurance policies. hh